tiprankstipranks

 If we and the retailers that are our customers are unable to adapt to recent and anticipated changes in the retail industry, the sales of our products may decline, which could have a material adverse effect on our financial condition, results of operations, and liquidity.

 In recent years, the retail industry has experienced consolidation and other ownership changes.
-In the future, retailers in the United States and in foreign markets may further consolidate, undergo restructurings or reorganizations, or realign their affiliations, any of which could decrease the number of stores that carry our licensees' products, or increase the ownership concentration within the retail industry.
-Changing shopping patterns, including the rapid expansion of online retail shopping and the effect of the COVID-19 pandemic, have adversely affected customer traffic in mall and outlet centers, particularly in North America.
-We expect competition in the e-commerce market will intensify.
-As a greater portion of consumer expenditures with retailers occurs online and through mobile commerce applications, our brick-and-mortar retail customers who fail to successfully integrate their physical retail stores, and digital retail may experience financial difficulties, including store closures, bankruptcies, or liquidations.
+In the future, retailers in the United States and in foreign markets may further consolidate, undergo restructurings or reorganizations, or realign their affiliations, any of which could decrease the number of stores that carry our products, or increase the ownership concentration within the retail industry.
+Changing shopping patterns, including the rapid expansion of online retail shopping, have adversely affected customer traffic in mall and outlet centers, particularly in North America.
+We expect competition in the e-commerce market will continue to intensify.
+As a greater portion of consumer expenditures with retailers occurs online and through mobile commerce applications, our wholesale customers who fail to successfully integrate their physical retail stores, and digital channels may experience financial difficulties, including store closures, bankruptcies, or liquidations.
 A continuation or worsening of these trends could cause financial difficulties for one or more of our major customers, which, in turn, could substantially increase our credit risk and have a material adverse effect on our results of operations, financial condition, and cash flows.
 We have little or no control over how our customers will respond to the challenges posed by these changes in the retail industry.
 Our success will be determined, in part, on our and our customers' ability to manage the impact of the rapidly changing retail environment and identify and capitalize on retail trends, including technology, e-commerce, artificial intelligence, and other process efficiencies, or advanced technologies that will better service our customers.
 If we and our customers fail to compete successfully, our businesses, market share, results of operations, and financial condition could be materially and adversely affected.

 Sales & Marketing - Risk 2

-We extend credit to most of our wholesale customers, and their failure to pay for products shipped to them could adversely affect our financial results.
+We sell products to most of our wholesale customers on credit, subject to customary trade payment terms, and their failure to pay for products shipped to them could adversely affect our financial results.

 We extend credit to our wholesale customers based on an evaluation of each customer's financial condition, usually without collateral.
 Various retailers, including some of our customers, have experienced financial difficulties, which has increased the risk of extending credit to such retailers.
-Even though we seek to mitigate the risks of extending credit by factoring most of our accounts receivable and obtaining letters of credit, or credit insurance for others, if any of our customers were to experience a shortage of liquidity, the risk that the customer's outstanding payables to us not being paid could cause us to curtail business with the customer, or require us to assume more credit risk relating to the customer's accounts payable.
+Even though we seek to mitigate the risks of extending credit by factoring most of our accounts receivable and obtaining letters of credit, or credit insurance for others, if any of our customers were to experience a shortage of liquidity, the risk that the customer's outstanding payables to us not being paid could cause us to curtail business with the customer, or otherwise increase our exposure to credit risk relating to the customer's accounts payable.

 Tech & Innovation